 A year in the life of a reindeer

 Modern reindeer herding is full of snowmobiles, drones and sometimes even helicopters.
 It can somewhat break the illusion of traditional reindeer herding, but it is the reality across the Arctic.
 In summer, reindeer herders gather the herds in pens and earmark the calves.
 Later they separate the reindeer chosen for the slaughterhouse.
-As winter approaches, some reindeer are kept in barns while others roam freely to forage in the dark forests.
+As winter approaches, some reindeer are kept on the farm while others roam freely to forage in the dark forests.
 When the snow melts, the reindeer’s antlers drop and their winter fur molts, offering up a view of the animal rarely depicted on postcards.
-The reindeers are herded together, and the cycle begins again.
+The reindeer are herded together, and the cycle begins again.

 Some productions call for reindeer actors.
 Our Film Friendly support service network includes a handful of reindeer farms and herders who have experience training reindeer for productions.
 Training the animals for the needs of the production, greeting a boy in a hospital bed, for example, will require time, planning and patience.